 Don’t underestimate this small Asian sultanate

-A lot of people only visit one or two days in Brunei, but I'd say at least four days in Brunei is perfect.
-There's more to do than people spend in Brunei and if you're only visiting Brunei for two days, you won't get to visit Ulu Temburong National Park.
-It's a fascinating country and not the kind to rush through.
+A lot of people only visit one or two days in Brunei, but I’d say at least four days in Brunei is perfect.
+There’s more to do than people realize, so if you’re only visiting Brunei for two days, you won’t get to visit Ulu Temburong National Park.
+It’s a fascinating country and not the kind to rush through.

-Controversial statement: Bruneians are some of the most friendly people you'll meet while traveling
+Controversial statement: Bruneians are some of the friendliest people you’ll meet while traveling

-Sharia law doesn't apply to everyone, but use your judgment
+Sharia law doesn’t apply to everyone in the same way, but use your judgment

 Brunei is boring if you’re trying to party in Brunei